ndsurgenor/east-street/README.md

 - Blocked out times associated with dates
 - Email notifcation to admin of customer made booking
 - Email notifcation to customer of booking status update
+- Ability to add menu items
+- Ability to input closing times, dates, group numbers
+- Only status can be changed by staff to avoid accidentally changing bookings

 ### Technology & Resources